FormelerOrganization/formeler_javascript/README.md

-# Formeler Javascript SDK as CommonJS module or ES module
+# Formeler JavasScript SDK as CommonJS module or ES module

-This repository contains source code of Formeler Javascript SDK.
+First, please check the documentation (https://formeler.com/lang-id/doc/) page to familiarize yourself with the basics of the API.
 ## Installation

 Install the Formeler module using `npm`: